 Localization is the process of adapting a project for use in a specific country, a region with a particular language, culture, and desired local look and feel.
 If you are creating demonstrations or simulations of a certain application that supports multiple languages, you may need to localize projects for each language.
 With ActivePresenter, you can do it easily thanks to the slide background replacement and the text translation feature.

-In general, the localizing process includes three big steps:
+In general, the localizing process includes the four following big steps:

 Before getting started to localize projects, make sure that you have finished editing the original project.